SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.3/Web_apps_Feature_Release_10.3.12.md

 When you clicked the waffle button while viewing a DataMiner web app (e.g. Monitoring) on a mobile device, the menu would incorrectly not open.

-#### Dashboards app & Low-Code Apps: Problem when feeding falsy values [ID_37538]
+#### Low-Code Apps: Problem when feeding falsy values to app actions [ID_37538]

 <!-- MR 10.3.0 [CU9] - FR 10.3.12 -->

-When a falsy value (empty string, 0, etc.) was fed to another component, that value would not be updated correctly.
+When a falsy value (empty string, 0, etc.) was fed as an argument of an app action, that value would not be updated correctly.

 #### Dashboards app & Low-Code Apps: Numeric input component would not get the focus when one of its arrow buttons was clicked [ID_37543]